docker/docs/ee/upgrade.md

 ## Create a backup

-Before upgrading Docker Enterprise Engine, you should make sure you [create a backup](backup.md).
+Before upgrading Docker Engine - Enterprise, you should make sure you [create a backup](backup.md).
 This makes it possible to recover if anything goes wrong during the upgrade.

 ## Check the compatibility matrix